Nathan Chappell

-Nathan Chappell (born 4 December 1989) is an English professional rugby league footballer who plays for Hunslet in Betfred League 1.
+Nathan Chappell (born 4 December 1989) is an English professional rugby league footballer who plays for Hunslet in League 1.

-Previous clubs represented include the Featherstone Rovers, the Sheffield Eagles and Oldham.
+Previous clubs represented include Featherstone Rovers, the Sheffield Eagles and Oldham.

 He began his career at Newsome Panthers at the age of 7 where he played until he signed at the Huddersfield Giants aged 17.
-After 3-years at the club, 1 year at the Castleford Tigers, and a 2-year stint at the Featherstone Rovers, he moved to Australia to play in the Canberra Raiders Cup with the Goulburn Workers Bulldogs.
+After 3-years at the club, 1 year at the Castleford Tigers, and a 2-year stint at Featherstone Rovers, he moved to Australia to play in the Canberra Raiders Cup with the Goulburn Workers Bulldogs.
 He also represented the Canberra team.
-He played there for 2-years before returning to England where he signed for the Featherstone Rovers once again.
+He played there for 2-years before returning to England where he signed for Featherstone Rovers once again.

 Chappell has arguably the fastest recorded hat-trick in rugby league (Featherstone v York, minutes 73–78), along with old teammate Greg Eden (Castleford v Leigh, minutes 33–38), which are both within a 5-minute period.